 With the cost to attend college rising remarkably over time, many families are wondering how they will pay for college.
-The purpose of this guide is to introduce and explain the various financial resources available for students and families when trying to pay for college, including financial aid and scholarships.
+The purpose of this guide is to introduce and explain the various financial resources available for students and families when trying to pay for college.

 The Free Application for Federal Student Aid (FAFSA) is the backbone of financial aid for colleges.
 It determines whether students are eligible for federal aid when paying for college, allows them to sign up for loans, and is used by most schools to determine students’ eligibility for in-house financial aid.